I Get Wet: Release history

-The album went to #1 on Billboards Top Heatseekers chart.
+The album went to number one on Billboards Top Heatseekers chart.
 The songs "Party Hard" and "She Is Beautiful" were released as singles.
 The opening track, "It's Time to Party", was featured in an advertisement for Hotwire.com, a Coors spot and an Expedia ad.
 "Fun Night" can be heard in the 2003 film Old School.
 The track, "Don't Stop Living in the Red" was featured in an ad for Target.
 "I Love NYC" is frequently played at New York Rangers games.
 "Ready to Die" is used in the Hitman game series, as well as the trailer for the game Rage 2.

 On August 28, 2012, a deluxe reissue of I Get Wet was released.
 The reissue contained previously unheard recordings, demos, live tracks, and alternate mixes.
 A limited number of autographed deluxe editions contained a lock of Andrew's hair, a piece of his white jeans, or an autographed plane ticket from his 2012 world tour.